TLC: Tables, Ladders & Chairs (2010): Storylines

 Another rivalry from Raw involved John Cena and Wade Barrett in a Chairs match.
 In November 2010 at Survivor Series, former Nexus member Cena lost his job after Randy Orton defeated Barrett under the stipulation that if Barrett did not win the WWE Championship, Cena would be fired for not following Barrett's orders.
 However, following his firing, Cena continued to attack Nexus members knowing that since Nexus attacked the security upon their debut, Cena would be free to attack Nexus without any restraints.
 This came to a head when on the December 6 episode of Raw, Cena stated that his attacks on Nexus may stop, but the attacks on Barrett will not.
 This caused a mutiny within Nexus.
 The following week, during the Slammy Awards, Barrett would rehire Cena, who would have been kicked out by the other members of Nexus had he not, under the condition that Cena would face Barrett in a Chairs match.

-Another rivalry involved Team LayCool against WWE Divas Champion Natalya and Beth Phoenix in a Divas tag team tables match.
+Another rivalry involved Team LayCool (Layla and Michelle McCool) against The Divas of Doom (WWE Divas Champion Natalya and Beth Phoenix) in a Divas tag team tables match.
 After Natalya defeated LayCool in a two on one handicap match to win the Divas Championship in November at Survivor Series, they attacked her after the match until Phoenix (who has been out of action with an ACL injury since May) made her return and saved Natalya.
 Soon after, Natalya and Phoenix formed an alliance.
 Two weeks later during the Slammy Awards, LayCool would win two awards, one for Knucklehead moment of the year and another for Diva of the year after McCool won a battle royal.
 After the match, the Anonymous Raw General Manager announced that LayCool will face Natalya and Phoenix in the first ever Divas tag team tables match.

 Also in November, both Sheamus and John Morrison competed in the 2010 King of the Ring tournament.
 Sheamus qualified by defeating R Truth while Morrison qualified by defeating Tyson Kidd.
 They faced each other in the finals in which Sheamus defeated Morrison to win the Tournament and renamed himself to "King Sheamus".
 At Survivor Series, Morrison defeated Sheamus.
 The two were later booked into a match to determine the number one contender for the WWE Championship in a ladder match.